google/automotive-design-compose/README.md

 The Tutorial's DesignDoc is set to the main development Figma file, to assist in development of the app, but the committed serialized file is a separate file that presents a "welcome" page.
 This file's ID is `BX9UyUa5lkuSP3dEnqBdJf`.
 To update the file, fetch the `BX9UyUa5lkuSP3dEnqBdJf` file, then replace `reference-apps/tutorial/app/src/main/assets/figma/TutorialDoc_3z4xExq0INrL9vxPhj9tl7` with the serialized file. **The file name will remain the same**, the `TutorialDoc_3z4xExq0INrL9vxPhj9tl7` fill will contain the serialized `BX9UyUa5lkuSP3dEnqBdJf` file.
 The Tutorial app project has an AndroidIntegratedTest to ensure that the correct file is set, and it will be run as part of running the `./dev-scripts/test-all.sh` script.

+## Testing the standalone version of the Tutorial app

+The Tutorial app is currently part of two projects: The root project in the root of the repository, and the tutorial project in `reference-apps/tutorial`.
+The root project is the one that contains the entire SDK and our apps and is where you typically develop.
+The second project is the one that users following the Tutorial are directed to use.
+It fetches DesignCompose from gMaven, which means that it builds much faster and doesn't compile rust code (and doesn't require the rust SDK to be installed).
+This means that the standalone Tutorial needs some extra configuration if you want the standalone Tutorial project to use any unpublished changes to the libraries and plugin.

 ## Running all tests

 The `./dev-scripts/test-all.sh` script will trigger all tests in the repo.
 This script must pass before a release candidate can be cut.